Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * An I/O or database error that is unrelated to the parameters passed by the caller.

 > 🚧 Reminder
 > We need to document the limits of what can be restored.
-Also the details about what is needed and involed with a restore is an open issue.
+Also the details about what is needed and involved with a restore is an open issue.

 * ``` static restoreWallet ```
   Restore a wallet from a mnemonic.
 This effectively recreates and populates the underlying Key Vault.
 This will recreate the derivable wallet contents either generated from the mnemonic or fetched from Genus.
 An optional providers argument can be provided to indicate what providers this wallet has already used.